superstar-lab/dor-marketing-site-v2/src/_views/terms.markdown

 ---
-title: Dor - Terms of Use
+title: Dor | People Counting | Terms of Use
+description: Please check out our Terms of Use to understand account registration, ownership of hardware and more.
 permalink: /terms/
 layout: terms
 cta: false